 Scholarships and fellowships can be beneficial and often necessary components to a successful and less stressful study abroad.
 You'll find below scholarships and fellowships to aid you in your search for funding.
 We recommend that you start early in your funding research and that you thoroughly review the information below to see which scholarships you may apply to you and your study abroad.
 Some of them are general and others are for specific destinations and criteria.

 The Gilman International Scholarship Program offers competitive scholarships for US undergraduate students at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 Sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs, this program requires both US citizenship as well as being a current recipient of a Federal Pell Grant.
-If you are eligible and interested in this program, please review the above the link above and contact Christina Andrick, Study Abroad Coordinator, for assistance by emailing email@example.com.
+If you have questions about the Gilman Scholarship, please email email@example.com

 Ferdinand Verbiest, S.J.
 Award

 The History Department is pleased to announce the Ferdinand Verbiest, S.J.
 Award, offering financial support for summer study abroad in the following countries (listed by priority): China, Taiwan, Japan, South Korea, The Philippines, Indonesia, or Singapore.
 Three awards of up to $7000 will be made.
 Each award will assist with the cost of the summer program and airfare.
 APPLY NOW

 The Bridging Scholarship program will award scholarships to American students participating in study-abroad programs in Japan during the semester or academic year.
 Undergraduate students majoring in any field of study and attending any recognized exchange or independent program in Japan are eligible to apply for these scholarships.
 Recipients of Bridging Scholarships will receive stipends ranging from $2,500 to $4,000, depending on the length of their study program in Japan.